LAN GOAL STATEMENT FAQs

 OUR GOAL STATEMENT

-Accelerate the percentage of US health care payments tied to quality and value in each market segment through the adoption of two-sided risk alternative payment models.
+Accelerate the percentage of US health care payments tied to quality and value in each market segment through the adoption of two-sided risk alternative payment models (Categories 3B and 4 of the LAN APM Framework).

 The prior LAN goals were based on adoption of APMs, including APMs with shared savings (Category 3A).
 By contrast, the new LAN goals are based on adoption of two-sided risk APMs (Categories 3B and 4), and do not include APMs with shared savings only.
 These categories are based on the LAN APM Framework depicted in Figure 1 below.